stropkaiguy/odin_recipes/README.md

 # odin_recipes
 So far, I've learned basic terminal commands, git, and html.
-Now is my first Odin Project-Project using html creating recipes.
-Wish me luck!
+This project will include a main index with links to different recipes using html.